hodcroftlab/covariants/web/src/content/en/Faq.md

 The raw data behind these charts comes from [GISAID](https://www.gisaid.org/).
 See the [GISAID Terms of Use](https://www.gisaid.org/registration/terms-of-use/) for more information about how this data can be used.
 Note that under the terms of use, data on GISAID cannot be redistributed.

 The derived sequence counts used to generate the plots seen here are available.
-You can find them 'per variant' as JSON or TSV files [in this Github folder](https://github.com/hodcroftlab/covariants/tree/master/cluster_tables), or 'per country' as a JSON file [here](https://github.com/hodcroftlab/covariants/blob/master/cluster_tables/EUClusters_data.json), or [here](https://github.com/hodcroftlab/covariants/blob/master/web/public/data/perCountryData.json) (data is the same, file format differs slightly).
+You can find them 'per variant' as JSON or TSV files [in this GitHub folder](https://github.com/hodcroftlab/covariants/tree/master/cluster_tables), or 'per country' as a JSON file [here](https://github.com/hodcroftlab/covariants/blob/master/cluster_tables/EUClusters_data.json), or [here](https://github.com/hodcroftlab/covariants/blob/master/web/public/data/perCountryData.json) (data is the same, file format differs slightly).
 You can find the data behind the estimated cases by variant plots [here](https://github.com/hodcroftlab/covariants/blob/master/web/public/data/perCountryDataCaseCounts.json).

 **If you use this data please [credit this resource](#how-should-i-cite-or-acknowledge-this-work) appropriately, including linking back to this website.**